skotsson/redux_sample/README.md

 # Sample App

 App fetches stories from the hn.algolia.com api based upon the search terms provided by the user.
 Search terms are stored in redux state.
 No styling as per brief.
-Tests are written in jest/react testing-library.

 ## brief